 To Remove Lice: Spray on hair at night and comb through dampened hair with a fine toothed comb in the morning.

 Notes on Lavender: Hungarian Lavender has a sweet scent, and Bulgarian Lavender has a more herbaceous scent.
-So choose according to your desire.
+So choose accordingly.

 Don't feel like DIYing Your Own Lice Prevention Spray?